mosquito-risk/Nacala/README.md

 1. To train YOLOv8 for binary labels of sample data, the folder with images has to be copied to the `datasets/sample/yolo_binary` directory.
 Same for the Nacala-Roof-Material or a custom dataset.
 2. For reference, all file names that can be downloaded can find in the `download.py` file.
-3. The default arguments for evaluation and training scripts can be found in the respective Python files.
+3. The default arguments for evaluation and training scripts can be found in the respective Python files (e.g., `pred_seg.py`, `train_seg.py`).
+4. Please open the issue if you encounter any problems with the code or data.